kulinichevgeny/photographer-portfolio/README.md

 ## About

-This is the UI & UX Designer Portfolio Landing Page.
+This is the UI & UX Designer Portfolio Website - Landing Page.
 Made with HTML, LESS and love.
 Enjoy!

 ## Questions?